 All contracts of more than one year in duration or for more than $25,000 shall be reviewed and approved by General Counsel prior to signing by the Chair.

+No agreement involving a financial transaction with a related party shall be executed unless first approved by the LNC.
+Any such agreement shall be disclosed in a conflict of interest statement.

 Independent contractors doing business with the LNC are required to sign formal contracts that clearly set forth the parties' intention that they be treated as independent contractors.

 Each contract for director-level employment must be circulated to the LNC on a strictly confidential basis after it has been reviewed by Counsel and the EPCC.